 The Department offers a Master of Science degree in telecommunications engineering.

-The master of science in the field of telecommunications engineering degree program is designed for the practicing or aspiring telecommunications engineer.
-The program provides students with a foundation in the fundamentals of telecommunications engineering, including topics such as transmission systems, computer networking, network architectures and protocols, and telecommunications security protocols.
-In addition, students have the option to take courses on optical networking, wireless networking, and cloud computing.
+The Master of Science in telecommunications engineering, which is offered by the Department of Electrical and Computer Engineering, is designed to help students understand and apply the fundamentals of telecommunications engineering, including topics such as computer networking, network architectures and protocols, and telecommunications security.
+In addition, students have the option to take courses on optical networking, wireless networking, and big data and cloud computing.

 Specific admission requirements are shown on the Graduate Program Finder.